darklaunch/darklaunch.com/blog/git-revert-file-to-a-specific-commit-or-revision.md

-Revert a file to a specific version, by using the `git checkout' command.
+Revert a file to a specific version, by using the `git checkout` command.
 ```bash
 $ git checkout <commit> -- path/to/file.txt
 ```